Reading time: 10 minutes

 The cross in the liturgy and icons

 In Orthodox services, the cross holds a central place.
-It is venerated during processions, placed on the altar, and honored during major liturgical feasts such as the Exaltation of the Holy Cross.
-In orthodox icons, it is often depicted with the crucified Christ or surrounded by saints, recalling the continuity between sacred art and lived faith.
-The Orthodox cross thus becomes a bridge between the visible and the invisible, between the believer and the divine.
+It is venerated during processions, placed on the altar, and honored during major liturgical feasts — particularly the Exaltation of the Holy Cross on September 14, one of the Twelve Great Feasts of the Orthodox calendar.
+In Orthodox icons, it is often depicted with the crucified Christ or surrounded by saints.
+The sacred inscriptions that surround it in iconography — IC XC (Jesus Christ) and NIKA (conqueror) — recall that the cross is above all a sign of victory.

 An accessory full of meaning